A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: A Model-Free Lower Bound on Disaster Risk Premia

-Regression \eqref{eq:exc_quant} is similar to the excess return regressions of \citet{welch2008comprehensive}.
-Under the null hypothesis that the lower bound is tight, we have
+Regression \eqref{eq:exc_quant} is a quantile analogue of the mean excess return regressions of \citet{welch2008comprehensive}.
+Under the null hypothesis that the lower bound is tight, it holds that

-Less restrictive, we can test whether $\beta_0(\tau) = 0$ and $\beta_1(\tau) > 0$, which implies that the statistical ``factor'' $\ra$ explains the conditional quantile wedge.\footnote{For example, if we start with a quantile factor model $\cpquant = \cquant + \beta(\tau) \ra$, the model has one testable implication for the data: the intercept in a quantile regression of $\omrkt - \cquant$ on $\ra$ \emph{should be zero}.
+Less restrictive, one can test whether $\beta_0(\tau) = 0$ and $\beta_1(\tau) > 0$, which implies that the statistical ``factor'' $\lrbdp$ explains the conditional quantile wedge.\footnote{For example, if we start with a quantile factor model $\cpquant = \cquant + \beta(\tau) \lrbdp$, the model has one testable implication for the data: the intercept in a quantile regression of $\omrkt - \cquant$ on $\lrbdp$ should be zero.
 Quantile factor models have recently been proposed by \citet{chen2021quantile}.} \\

-Table \ref{tab:robustness_lrb} shows the result of regression \eqref{eq:exc_quant}.
-The null hypothesis of a tight lower bound cannot be rejected for $\tau = 0.2$, but is rejected for $\tau \in \{0.05,0.1\}$ at all horizons.
-In case the null hypothesis is rejected, the $\beta_1(\tau)$-coefficient is larger than 1, which is consistent with the theory that $\ra$ represents a lower bound on the difference between the physical and risk-neutral distribution.
-Table \ref{tab:robustness_lrb} also documents $p$-values of the joint hypothesis in \eqref{eq:H0_tight_lrb}, which again is not rejected for $\tau = 0.2$ only.
-In all cases, the lower bound is economically meaningful since $\beta_1(\tau)$ is significantly different from 0, while $\beta_0(\tau) = 0$ can never be rejected.
-To shed more light on the explanatory power of the lower bound, I use the $R^1(\tau)$ measure-of-fit (see \eqref{eq:R1tau})
+Table \ref{tab:robustness_lrb} presents the results of regression \eqref{eq:exc_quant}.
+The null hypothesis of a tight lower bound in \eqref{eq:H0_tight_lrb} is not rejected for $\tau = 0.2$, but it is rejected for $\tau \in \{0.05,0.1\}$ across all horizons.
+When the null hypothesis is rejected, the $\beta_1(\tau)$-coefficient exceeds 1, consistent with the theory that $\lrbdp$ represents a lower bound on disaster risk premia.
+In all cases, the lower bound is economically meaningful, since $\beta_1(\tau)$ is significantly different from 0, while $\beta_0(\tau) = 0$ can never be rejected.
+However, the explanatory power of the regression in Table \ref{tab:robustness_lrb} is modest, as shown by the $R^1(\tau)$ measure-of-fit:

-Table \ref{tab:robustness_lrb} shows that the explanatory power of $\ra$ is modest, generally around a few percent.
-Low explanatory power is typical in the equity premium literature, since high $R^2$-values lead to high Sharpe ratios, as market timing strategies can be designed to exploit return predictability \citep{ross2005neoclassical,campbell2008predicting}.
-The same logic applies in the quantile case, since the local bound in Theorem \ref{thm:quantile_bound} shows that large pointwise differences between the physical and risk-neutral distribution lead to near arbitrage opportunities.
-If one could predict this difference, one could again design a trading strategy that exploits the predictability, this time using options rather than a direct timing investment in the market portfolio. \\